alpaka-group/llama/documentation/pages/user/allocators.rst

 Alpaka
 """"""
 :cpp:`common::allocator::Alpaka` creates a buffer for a given device.
-Internal the well known alpaka buffer object is used.
+Internally the well known alpaka buffer object is used.

 .. code-block:: C++